 - a.
 Prepare a sustainability report including the targets set by the company with regard to greenhouse gas emissions reduction. - b.
-Adopt quantitative targets for reducing total greenhouse gas emissions from the company's products and operations.
+Prepare and adopt an annual "Say on Climate". - c.
+Adopt quantitative targets for reducing total greenhouse gas emissions from the company's operations, supply chain and products, in particular if the targets are consistent with limiting the average global temperature increase to 1.5° C. - d.
+Report to shareholders on the financial risks related to climate change and its potential impact on long-term shareholder value. - e.
+Report on long-term environmental, social and economic risks associated with the oil extraction from oil sands. - f.
+Stop oil extraction from oil sands. - g.
+Report on risks related to unconventional oil extraction and gas production. - h.
+Report on risks related to shale gas extraction. - i.
+Report on risks related to deepwater drilling.

-- c.
-Report to shareholders on the financial risks related to climate change and its potential impact on long-term shareholder value. - d.
-Report on long-term environmental, social and economic risks associated with the oil extraction from oil sands. - e.
-Stop oil extraction from oil sands. - f.
-Report on risks related to unconventional oil extraction and gas production. - g.
-Report on risks related to shale gas extraction. - h.
-Report on risks related to deepwater drilling - i.
+j.
 Report annually on the measures taken to minimise deforestation due to palm oil production.